Budget meal planning for families can be a challenge.

-Healthy meals always include produce, so making sure you always have them on hand is key to healthy meal planning.
+Healthy meals always include produce, so make sure you always have them on hand is key to healthy budget meal planning.

 Check your favorite store’s sales ad before you shop each week, and be sure to clip any coupons to reduce a sale price even more.